ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The functions `add_plugintest` and `add_plugin` now also support adding a C++ test instead of a C test. *(René Schwaiger)*
 - The function `add_plugintest` now also supports setting environment variables for C/C++ based tests. *(René Schwaiger)*
 - The build system now automatically detects Homebrew’s OpenSSL version on macOS. *(René Schwaiger)*
+- We improved the automatic detection of Libgcrypt and OpenSSL. *(René Schwaiger)*

 [Google Test]: https://github.com/google/googletest